 The aim of the SDG Goal 5 is to end all forms of discrimination, violence, and harmful practices against women and girls.
 Another one of its aims is to recognize and value unpaid care and domestic work undertaken by all female workers.

-ADB President Takehiko Nakao said that while the Asia-Pacific region has made progress on gender equality in some areas, a lot of work still needs to be done in many more areas.
+ADB President Takehiko Nakao said that while the Asia-Pacific region has made progress on gender equality in some areas, a lot of work still needs to be done.

 “We must address challenges in areas such as maternal health and employment by creating decent jobs, and ensuring wage parity so women and men, girls and boys reach their full potential,” he added.